 Bond by ZIEGHT

 The fifth iteration of Wonderfruit also marks the fifth light installation created by ZIEGHT in The Fields.

 FindBond arranged around a central tree at the Cheese Shack and get closer to nature as the light invites you forward.“Bond” refers to the relationship between the natural and the human-made.
 It explores color and movement and how these concepts compliment and reflect one another.
 Thanks to its size and circular form, the tree becomes the energetic center of the piece.
 Witness how we are drawn to the tree by its powerful pull, and the sense of unity that is created by the invisible force between nature and humans.Bond represents the circle of eternal friendship and appreciation between Wonderfruit and ZIEGHT.

-Food is an important life force, so knowledge and methods of preservation and processing are vital for survival when resources are limited and conditions are shifting.
-Camp Edible is a base for pioneers to experiment and learn about various, creative and ancient ways to work with locally sourced ingredients.
-Explore fermentation, aging, food waste, natural aroma and dye, and more.
-Run by Bangkok-based design team Salt and Pepper Design Studio and led by Chef Black of Blackitch Artisan Kitchen from Chiangmai, the project is informed by our innate human nature of migration, while celebrating the creativity that comes from necessity.
+Food is an important life force, so knowledge and methods of preserving and processing it are vital for survival when resources are limited and conditions are shifting.
+Camp Edible is a base for pioneers to experiment and learn about various creative and ancient ways to work with locally sourced ingredients.
+Explore fermentation, aging, food waste, natural aromas and dyes and more.
+Run by Bangkok-based design team Salt and Pepper Design Studio and led by Chef Black of Blackitch Artisan Kitchen in Chiangmai, the project is informed by our innate human nature to migrate, while celebrating the creativity that comes from necessity.